 Online communities

 There are also online platforms dedicated to connecting entrepreneurs and tech professionals.
-CoFoundersLab, AngelList, Indie Hackers, and the co-founder subreddit are among them.
+CoFoundersLab, AngelList, Indie Hackers, and the co-founder subreddit are goldmines for discovering tech talent, including your future CTO.

 Job boards